2002 New York Giants season: NFC Wild Card Playoffs: at (4) San Francisco 49ers

-The 49ers began their comeback with 2:10 to go in the third quarter, when Jeff Garcia found Terrell Owens for a 26-yard touchdown pass.
+Switching to a no-huddle tempo, the 49ers began their comeback with 2:10 to go in the third quarter, when Garcia found Owens for a 26-yard touchdown pass.
 A two-point conversion from Garcia to Owens made it 38–22 heading into the final quarter.
-After a terrible punt by Matt Allen and an unnecessary roughness penalty on Dhani Jones, the 49ers had great field position at the Giants' 27 to start their next drive, and they cashed in with Garcia running in for a 14-yard touchdown, followed by another two-point conversion from Garcia to Owens.
+After a terrible punt by Matt Allen and an unnecessary roughness penalty on Jones, the 49ers had great field position at the Giants' 27 to start their next drive, and they cashed in with Garcia running in for a 14-yard touchdown, followed by another two-point conversion from Garcia to Owens.
 Suddenly, with 14:55 to go in the game, the Giants were only leading 38–30.
 After another three-and-out by the Giants, the 49ers drove into the Giants' red zone again with a chance to tie the game, when the Giants finally held and the 49ers settled for Jeff Chandler's 25-yard field goal with 7:52 to go.
-The Giants finally got a drive going after the play, which put the Giants into field goal range with 3:06 to go when their special teams began to unravel.
-Long snapper Trey Junkin, signed only a few days before the game, sent a low snap into the dirt, resulting in Matt Bryant missing the 42-yard field goal attempt wide left.
-The 49ers then drove 68 yards down the field, with Garcia finding Tai Streets for a 13-yard touchdown with 1:05 to go.
+The Giants finally got a drive going again, getting into field goal range with 3:06 to go when their special teams began to unravel.
+Long snapper Trey Junkin, signed only a few days before the game, sent a low snap into the dirt, resulting in Matt Bryant shanking the 42-yard field goal attempt wide left.
+The 49ers then drove 68 yards, with Garcia finding Streets for a 13-yard touchdown with 1:00 to go.
 The Giants were now losing a game they had been winning by 24 points, 39–38.
-As if blowing a seemingly insurmountable lead was not enough, the Giants were losing composure on the field as well, with Shaun Williams getting into a confrontation with Owens, resulting in offsetting unsportsmanlike conduct penalties.
+As if blowing a seemingly insurmountable lead was not enough, the Giants were losing composure on the field as well, with safety Shaun Williams getting into a confrontation with Owens, resulting in offsetting unsportsmanlike conduct penalties following both the touchdown and the failed two-point conversion.